mwl0811/Infectionspread/README.md

 # Infectionspread
-This is a simulation code for the model of infection spread in hospitol.
+This is a simulation code for the model of infection spread in hospitol based on the Gillespie algorithm and SIR model.